icedman/gnome-shell-hammer/README.md

 # gnome-40 three finger-swipe

-WARNING: It has been report to have issues with the latest gnome-shell.
+WARNING: This has been reported to have issues with the latest gnome-shell.
 Use the extension version instead.

 Three finger swipe to change workspace is a new addition in gnome-40.
 The switching animation is now smooth just like the way it is with macOS.
 However, many use four fingers to swipe between workspaces.